Tony Lip

-Frank Anthony Vallelonga Sr. (July 30, 1930– January 4, 2013), better known by his stage name Tony Lip, was an American actor.
-He was best known for his portrayal of crime boss Carmine Lupertazzi in the HBO series, The Sopranos.
+Frank Anthony Vallelonga Sr. (July 30, 1930 – January 4, 2013), better known by his stage name Tony Lip, was an American actor.
+He was best known for his portrayal of crime boss Carmine Lupertazzi in the HBO series The Sopranos.
 Lip portrayed real-life Bonanno crime family mobster Philip Giaccone in Donnie Brasco, and real-life Lucchese crime family mobster Francesco Manzo in Goodfellas.
 It was at the Copacabana nightclub that he first met Francis Ford Coppola and Louis DiGiaimo, leading to a small role in The Godfather, his film debut.
 He also co-wrote the book Shut Up and Eat!
 (2005).

-His life in the early 1960s, when he was the driver and bodyguard for the black classical pianist Don Shirley, was dramatized in the 2018 film, Green Book, in which he was portrayed by Viggo Mortensen.
+His life in the early 1960s, when he was the driver and bodyguard for the black classical pianist Don Shirley, was dramatized in the 2018 film Green Book, in which he was portrayed by Viggo Mortensen.
+The film won numerous accolades, including the Academy Award for Best Picture.

 Early life

 Frank Anthony Vallelonga was born in Beaver Falls, Pennsylvania, the son of Italian parents, Nazarena and Nicholas Vallelonga.
 His family moved to the Bronx when he was an infant, and he grew up on 215th Street.
 He earned the nickname "Lip" in his childhood, as a reference to his reputation for having the ability to talk people into doing things he wanted them to do.